 Assembly takes care of collection and disbursement of the Fees when the Item funds are released.

 Assembly is perfect for multi-party transactions.
 The parties involved in a typical transaction are the buyer, seller, your platform, and Assembly.
 Assembly also caters for transactions which include multiple buyers or multiple sellers, including brokers.

 The users you need to create and manage are the buyers and sellers.
 Assembly uses a single object called a User to manage both roles.
 As such, a User can be a buyer in one transaction and a seller in another.

 For a buyer to make a payment, they require either a Bank Account (Direct Debit/ACH), a Card Account (Credit/Debit Card) or a funded Wallet Account.

-For a seller to receive funds, they require a Bank or PayPal Account which also needs to be set as the User’s disbursement account.
+For a seller to receive funds, they require a Bank Account which also needs to be set as the User’s disbursement account.

 To give your platform as much flexibility as possible, Assembly supports international payments in addition to multiple transaction types unique to our API, including; Escrow, Escrow Partial Release, Express payments and Approve payments.
 We also support a wide range of currencies.

 You can offer your buyers the ability to pay via Credit & Debit Cards, Wire Transfer, ACH, Direct Debit, Digital Wallet, Realtime and BPAY.
 Sellers can receive their funds either via ACH, Realtime payments, or Wire Transfer (including international wire transfers).

 Assembly provides the Dashboard for the easy creation and management of users, accounts, fees and transactions.